 The curving terraced fields here have witnessed many generations of the Dao, La Chi, Nung born and raised.
-Many tourists consider Hoang Su Phi as the perfect final stop for their journey of exploring the Northwest since the harvesting time of this place is a little bit later compared to the neighbor provinces.
-The roads to this land are also much rugged and the terrain is more treacherous, and even the gap between the two steps of the terraced fields is larger.
+Many tourists consider Hoang Su Phi the perfect final stop for their journey of exploring the Northwest since the harvesting time of this place is a little bit later compared to the neighboring provinces.
+The roads to this land are also much rugged, the terrain is more treacherous, and even the gap between the two steps of the terraced fields is larger.
 However, behind that roughness is the romantic and poetic scenery that makes people fall in love.
 You would be surrounded by the happiness of the villagers collecting ripe rice plants, the melodious sound of the streams, and the refreshing scent of hundred-year-old tea hills.
-The whole area is covered by a golden, sparkle coat thanks to the ripe rice grains on the spectacular fields.
+Thanks to the ripe rice grains on the spectacular fields, the whole area is covered by a golden, sparkle coat.

-Mekong Delta is a large plain region that accounts for the majority of Vietnamese rice yield.
+Mekong Delta is a large plain region that accounts for most Vietnamese rice yield.
 Fruitful alluvial soil and complicated systems of rivers are two factors that create the ideal conditions for the existence of boundless rice fields in this area.
-Visiting some provinces of Mekong Delta such as Hau Giang, Dong Thap, Ca Mau, you would find yourself standing in the middle of a golden sea of rice stalks swaying in the breezes.
+Visiting some provinces of the Mekong Delta such as Hau Giang, Dong Thap, Ca Mau, you would find yourself standing in the middle of a golden sea of rice stalks swaying in the breezes.

 |See what fun experiences you can get in Vietnam's Mekong Delta on our authentic tours with professional local guides!|

 Since rice is a national staple, the number of rice fields in Vietnam is countless.
 All over the country, you can find paddy fields with different designs and various types of rice.
 While the Northwest Highlands is the home of immense terraced fields, the South and Central deltas also have fields that stretch to the horizon.
-Rice fields are not only important food supplies but also the place of birth of many Vietnamese customs.
+Rice fields are important food supplies and the place of birth of many Vietnamese customs.

 To learn more about this beautiful country and its diverse culture, visit our blogs.